Franciscan Pilgrimage to Oberammergau 2020

 Having been spared the ravages of the Black Plague, the residents of Oberammergau, Germany vowed they would present the life of Christ every ten years.
 The first presentation was given in 1634.
 The year 2020 marks the 42nd time the play has been produced.
 The seven hour production includes a meal served during intermission.

-The full package includes the cost of airfare, room and board.
-The following is also includes: Includes $250 worth of taxes, security fees and airport taxes ● All gratuities for bus drivers, lodging, restaurants and luggage ● Bus transfers and luggage handling ● All group entrance fees ● All taxi/coach services ● All meals (except for 2 meals when pilgrims have some free time to explore the area on their own) ● Eucharist and rituals ● Tickets to the Passion Play ● Input and guidance of two qualified pilgrimage directors ● Solid historical information ● Free time, leisure and good fun with companion pilgrims ● Opportunities to enjoy local cafes and restaurants
+The full package includes the cost room and board.
+The following are also included: ● All gratuities for bus drivers, lodging, restaurants and luggage ● Bus transfers and luggage handling ● All group entrance fees ● All taxi/coach services ● All meals (except for 2 meals when pilgrims have some free time to explore the area on their own) ● Eucharist and rituals ● Tickets to the Passion Play ● Input and guidance of two qualified pilgrimage directors ● Solid historical information ● Free time, leisure and good fun with companion pilgrims ● Opportunities to enjoy local cafes and restaurants

 Space for this Pilgrimage is limited and is already filling up.
 If you are interested and would like to reserve your spot, email firstname.lastname@example.org or call 414-427-0570.